 The Supreme Court may be on summer break, but that doesn’t mean that things have slowed down in the legal world.
 With new products hitting the markets and new bellwether cases on the rise, there was plenty of news to keep us busy.
 Plus this week, we take a look into some policy changes in consideration on Capitol Hill regarding FDA regulations and Nuclear Waste cleanup directives.

-The first bellwether talcum powder trial against Johnson & Johnson started on July 10 in California.
-Plaintiff Eva Echeverria claims that years of using J&J’s talc-containing products caused her ovarian cancer.
+The first California bellwether talcum powder lawsuit against Johnson & Johnson started on July 10.
+Plaintiff Eva Echeverria claims that years of using talcum powder caused her ovarian cancer.
 She, like many others in suits against the industry leader, claims that Johnson & Johnson knew about studies connecting products like their Baby Powder and Shower-to-Shower powder to ovarian cancer and continued to market their products as safe.
-Out of five previous bellwether cases regarding talcum powder, four were found in favor of the plaintiffs, with only one being found in favor of Johnson & Johnson.
+Out of five previous bellwether cases, four were found in favor of the plaintiffs, with only one being found in favor of Johnson & Johnson.

 All-Natural Paint Claims Settled by Benjamin Moore and 3 Others

 Benjamin Moore, Imperial Paints, ICP Construction Inc. and YOLO Colorhouse LLC settled with the Federal Trade Commission last week regarding their “all natural” paint lines.
 The companies were accused of deceptively framing their paints as zero-emission and free of volatile organic compounds (VOCs), which are released during painting and drying and can be dangerous, especially to pregnant women and babies.
 Benjamin Moore and ICP Construction also admitted that the environmental seals on paint packaging were given to the line by the companies themselves, not external agencies.

 Blistex Case “Defies Common Sense,” Dismissed by Judge